trentfisher/veganmilitia-hugo/content/post/2018-12-14-parent-never.md

 publishdate = "2018-12-14T08:39:13-05:00"
 description = ""
 tags = ["guns", "parenthood"]
-title = "Parents Should Never Have to..." topics = []
+title = "No Parent Should Ever Have to" topics = []
 +++